miloradova95/CCL3/README.md

 We both went to the FH to get help with fixing the issue on the favorites screen, and once again, Katharina was a lifesaver.
 She helped us resolve the problem, and we also added the anime titles to the character details page, as we thought users would appreciate knowing the origin of the characters.
 However, as we moved forward, we encountered another issue.
 When navigating to a character page after browsing from the first page of the character list, and clicking on a character to view their details, the page appeared empty.
 We could only access the details page from characters listed on the first page of the browsing screen, the favorites list, and the random character generator.
 Interestingly, if we favorited a character from the second page and viewed them in the favorites section, their information would display correctly.

 The Problem:
 The issue stemmed from the fact that the home and favorites screen, both had their own ViewModel.
 The other screens were sharing one ViewModel, which caused the data not to be correctly passed or displayed.
 We realized that we needed to create separate ViewModels for each screen to ensure the correct data would be passed and shown on each page.

 ### Tiffany:

 For the rest of the day, I focused on adding the finishing touches to the app's UI design in preparation for the final presentation.
+Additionally, I conducted two user tests.

 ### Aleks: